BaseMax/YoutubeGraphQL/README.md

 - `registerUser(input: RegisterUserInput!): AuthPayload`: Registers a new user with the provided user information.
 - `loginUser(input: LoginUserInput!): AuthPayload`: Authenticates a user with the provided login credentials.
-- `uploadVideo(input: UploadVideoInput!): Video`: Uploads a new video with the provided video information.
+- `createVideo(input: UploadVideoInput!): Video`: Uploads a new video with the provided video information.
 - `likeVideo(videoId: ID!): Video`: Likes a video specified by its ID.
 - `dislikeVideo(videoId: ID!): Video`: Dislikes a video specified by its ID.
 - `addComment(videoId: ID!, input: AddCommentInput!): Comment`: Adds a comment to a video specified by its ID.
 - `subscribeToChannel(channelId: ID!): Channel`: Subscribes to a channel specified by its ID.
 - `updateUserProfile(input: UpdateUserProfileInput!): User`: Updates the user's profile information with the provided input.
-- `updateVideo(videoId: ID!, input: UpdateVideoInput!): Vide`: Updates the information of a specific video specified by its ID.
-- `deleteVideo(videoId: ID!): Boolean`: eletes a specific video specified by its ID.
 - `deleteComment(commentId: ID!): Boolean`: Deletes a specific comment specified by its ID.
 - `createChannel(input: CreateChannelInput!): Channel`: Creates a new channel with the provided channel information.
 - `updateChannel(channelId: ID!, input: UpdateChannelInput!): Channel`: Updates the information of a specific channel specified by its ID.